-The risk score is 2 (Moderate).
-The dispersal potential of a species is expressed by combining both the spread and reproduction potential.
-Except when assisted by man, B. chinensis does not colonise remote places.
-A natural dispersal rate of 0.1 kilometres·year-1 was calculated during field surveys of shallow lakes in the floodplain Eijsder Beemden, the Netherlands.
-However, natural downstream dispersal may be high during extreme river discharges.
-So, natural dispersal rate rarely exceeds more than the 1 kilometre-year-1 and complies with the ISEIA criterion for a moderate dispersal risk.
-Evidence for a slow dispersal rate in Europe is supported by the distribution of records of B. chinensis in the Netherlands that suggests a number of separate introduction events rather than secondary dispersal from an initial point of introduction.
+The distribution of records of B. chinensis in the Netherlands suggests a number of separate introduction events rather than secondary dispersal from an initial point of introduction, though dispersal is expected to increase in the future.
 This type of distribution pattern is also reflected in other parts of the snail's introduced range, i.e., North America, where the species is widespread but densities are also generally low.
 However, the species has a wide climate tolerance and suitable habitat is widely available in the EU.
 Moreover, the species can become locally invasive because of a strong reproduction potential.
-Despite not occurring at high densities in the EU, the species has reached high densities in Oregon, North America where management measures resulted in the deaths of approximately 27,000 snails in two ponds.
+The species has reached high densities in Oregon, North America where management measures resulted in the deaths of approximately 27,000 snails in two ponds.
+In an isolated lake and a hydrologically connected lake at the Eijsder Beemden in the Netherlands, adult population size was found to range roughly between 26,000 - 38,000 and 443,000 - 460,000, respectively.
 According to the Köppen-Geiger climate zones, this area is climate matched with south-east Spain, large parts of Italy and Greece.